redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.6-provisioning-workflow/README.md

 After saving the workflow, you'll be presented with the workflow visualizer.
 Click the **Start** button to begin adding nodes.

-We're going to add two nodes to our workflow to begin with:
+We're going to add three nodes to our workflow to begin with:
 1. Sync our code repo
 2. Run the **Test Device Connectivity** job template
+3. Run the **Initial Device Configuration** job template

 These nodes should be connected via an **On-Success** connection in the workflow.

-Once you've added the two nodes to the workflow, click the **Save** button in the top right corner.
+Once you've added the three nodes to the workflow, click the **Save** button in the top right corner.

 ### Solutions